Homemade Ice Cream from the New Countertop Freezersby Patricia Mitchell

 These countertop units are very affordable (both well under $100) and produce excellent ice cream and a variety of other frozen desserts.
 By the way, the difference in these units and the Italian gelato makers costing $600-$700 is the mechanism involved.
 These more expensive makers do not require pre-frozen freezer bowls, but contain little compressors that actually chill and eventually freeze the ice cream - a much more complex piece of equipment.

 Of course, it doesn't matter how good or expensive your ice cream maker is if you don't have a good recipe.
 There are many good ice cream cookbooks available.
-I can personally recommend
+(See ice cream cookbook list!)

 Another thing to keep in mind is the quality of your ingredients.
 Use the ripest fruit, fine chocolate, good Dutch process cocoa, quality extracts (never artificial flavorings) and, of course, the freshest eggs, milk and cream.

 If you leaf through an ice cream recipe collection, you will notice that there are many different ways to make ice cream, i.e., cooked mixtures and uncooked mixtures, recipes with and without eggs, recipes calling for whole milk, half-and-half or heavy cream, or combinations.
 Even though most of the fun in this whole experience is in the eating, a lot of the fun - for the cook, anyway -- is in experimenting with recipes.
 Once I found my favorite vanilla ice cream, for instance, it became my base recipe for most of the fresh fruit ice creams I make like peach, raspberry and strawberry.

 These recipes are favorites of mine.
 Personally, I prefer the richness and smoothness of custards - that is, cooked mixtures that contain egg yolks, but I have included rich and delicious ice creams that do not contain eggs.
 Each of these recipes makes about 1 quart.

 Vanilla Ice Cream